Phytosterol: Sterol vs stanol

 The equivalent ability and safety of plant sterols and plant stanols to lower cholesterol continues to be a hotly debated topic.
 Plant sterols and stanols, when compared head-to-head in clinical trials, have been shown to equally reduce cholesterol levels.
 A meta-analysis of 14 randomized, controlled trials comparing plant sterols to plant stanols directly at doses of 0.6 to 2.5 g/day showed no difference between the two forms on total cholesterol, LDL cholesterol, HDL cholesterol, or triglyceride levels.
 Trials looking at high doses (> 4 g/day) of plant sterols or stanols are very limited, and none have yet to be completed comparing the same high dose of plant sterol to plant stanol.

 The debate regarding sterol vs. stanol safety is centered on their differing intestinal absorption and resulting plasma concentrations.
 Phytostanols have a lower estimated intestinal absorption rate (0.02 - 0.3%) than phytosterols (0.4 - 5%) and consequently blood phytostanol concentration is generally lower than phytosterol concentration.

-Research

-Phytosterols are under preliminary research for their potential to inhibit lung, stomach, ovarian and breast cancers, as well as colon and prostate cancers.